the research is in.

 The ability to manage emotions, pay attention, and control impulses develops between ages 3 and 5.
 Those skills affect everything.
 School, friendships, handling stress, and even decisions as an adult.
 The early years are not a warm-up.
 They are the foundation.
 The Journal of Pediatrics

-Other states are already taking action.
+Other states and countries are already taking action.

 New Jersey Family Life Magazine New Jersey Urges Parents to Take a ‘Tech Timeout’ to Reconnect With Their Kids